-Steel channel is not just steel pipes and tubes cut in half – it is a fully machined steel section with a large number of dimensions that can be specified.
+Steel channels are not just steel pipes and tubes cut in half – it is a fully machined steel section with a large number of dimensions that can be specified.

 You can think of the cross-section as a capital C with a flat vertical ‘web’ and two flat horizontal ‘flanges’, connected by tightly curved corners whose radius can be specified too.